We are currently taking vendor submissions for:

 No - this is not required.

-If you are mailing your items to us, we highly recommend you send it by registered mail through Australia Post with insurance and acknowledgement of receipt from the receiver.
+If you are mailing your items to our Head Office in Sydney, we highly recommend you send it by registered mail through Australia Post with insurance and acknowledgement of receipt from the receiver.

-Your items are fully insured while in our possession.
+Your items are fully itemised, documented and insured while in our possession and throughout the auction process.
 Our comprehensive processes also ensure that your valuables are always safe and secure.

 The auction value of your jewellery will vary depending on the nature of the item and its condition.
 We can give you an auction estimate based on past sales and current market conditions.
 We have been trusted auctioneers since 1995 and are very experienced and knowledgeable in valuing all kinds of jewellery.

 If a reserve is requested, First State Auctions will provide a reserve based on past sales and current market conditions.
-You can lower that suggested reserve, but cannot increase it.
+You can lower the suggested reserve, but cannot increase it.
+The reserve price will be held in strict confidence and protects you from the item selling below the reserve price at the auction.

 We provide estimates of what we believe the item will sell for at auction based on current market conditions, past sales, information provided to us and confirm this with a physical assessment.